Finding a Sparse Connected Spanning Subgraph in a non-Uniform Failure Model: Structural Graph Parameters

 where~$\mathbf{1}^v_\oplus = 0$ if~$(\ell,c,\mathcal{T}) = \movev((\ell',c',\mathcal{T'}) \oplus (\ell_A,c_A,\mathcal{T}_B))$ and~$\mathbf{1}^v_\oplus = \infty$ otherwise.

 \paragraph*{Correctness of $\oplus$ and~$\movev$} It remains to prove the correctness of our algorithm and to analyze the running time.
 To this end, we first prove that the operations~$\oplus$ and~$\movev$ work as intended.
-We start with~$\oplus$ and we show that for any node~$t$ in the nice tree decomposition, if there are edge-disjoint graphs~$H_1$ and~$H_2$ that implement two backbones~$B_1 = (\ell_1,c_1,\mathcal{T}_1)$ and~$B_2 = (\ell_2,c_2,\mathcal{T}_2)$ for~$t$, then~$H = H_1 \cup H_2$ implements~$B = (\ell,c,\mathcal{T}) = B_1 \oplus B_2$.\footnote{We remark that~$B_1$ and~$B_2$ are technically not backbones as we will not guarantee that both~$H_1$ and~$H_2$ safely connect all forgotten vertices to~$X_t$ but only that each forgotten vertex is safely connected to~$X_t$ by either~$H_1$ or~$H_2$.} First, we show that~$c(u) = c(v)$ for two vertices~$u,v \in X_t$ if and only if~$u$ and~$v$ are safely connected by~$H$.
+We start with~$\oplus$ and we show that for any node~$t$ in the nice tree decomposition, if there are edge-disjoint graphs~$H_1$ and~$H_2$ that implement two backbones~$B_1 = (\ell_1,c_1,\mathcal{T}_1)$ and~$B_2 = (\ell_2,c_2,\mathcal{T}_2)$ for~$t$, then~$H = H_1 \cup H_2$ implements~$B = (\ell,c,\mathcal{T}) = B_1 \oplus B_2$.\footnote{We remark that~$B_1$ and~$B_2$ are technically not backbones (at least not for node~$t$) as we will not guarantee that both~$H_1$ and~$H_2$ safely connect all forgotten vertices to~$X_t$ but only that each forgotten vertex is safely connected to~$X_t$ by either~$H_1$ or~$H_2$.} First, we show that~$c(u) = c(v)$ for two vertices~$u,v \in X_t$ if and only if~$u$ and~$v$ are safely connected by~$H$.
 To this end, assume first that~$u$ and~$v$ are safely connected by~$H$.
 Then, there are two $u$-$v$-paths~$P_1$ and~$P_2$ such that~$P_1$ and~$P_2$ do not overlap in any unsafe edges.
 By construction, the vertices~$v_{c_1(u)}$ and~$v_{c_1(v)}$ belong to the same safely connected component in~$G_B$.
 Thus,~$c(u) = c(v)$ holds.
 Now assume that~$c(u) = c(v)$ for two vertices~$u,v \in X_t$.
 By construction,~$v_{c_1(u)}$ and~$v_{c_1(v)}$ are contracted into the same vertex in~$G_B$.
 Note that we only contract vertices in~$G_B$ if they are in the same safely connected component.
 All unsafe edges in~$G_B$ correspond by definition to unsafe edges in~$H_1$ or~$H_2$.
 We only add a safe edge to~$G_B$ if a vertex in~$G_{B_1}$ represents a vertex in~$G$ that is also represented by a vertex in~$G_{B_2}$.
 Note that in this case the two respective safely connected components indeed merge into a single safely connected component in~$G_B$.
 Thus, $u$ and~$v$ are safely connected by~$H = H_1 \cup H_2$.
 Second, we show that contracting every safely connected component in~$H$ into a single vertex and removing degree-two vertices results in the union of all trees in~$\mathcal{T}$.
 This follows from the fact that~$H_1$ implements~$B_1$,~$H_2$ implements~$B_2$, $H_1$ and~$H_2$ are edge-disjoint and the union of all trees in~$\mathcal{T}$ is the result of contracting all safely connected components and degree-two vertices in the disjoint union of~$G_{B_1}$ and~$G_{B_2}$.
 Finally, it remains to show that each vertex in~$Y_t$ is safely connected to a vertex in~$X_t$ or unsafely connected to two vertices in~$X_t$.
-This holds trivially, since each vertex in~$Y_t$ is connected to~$X_t$ by~$H_1 \subseteq H$.
+This holds trivially, since each vertex in~$Y_t$ is connected to~$X_t$ by~$H_1 \subseteq H$\footnote{Or in the case of a join node, each vertex in~$Y_t$ is contained in~$Y_{t_1}$ or in~$Y_{t_2}$, where~$t_1$ and~$t_2$ are the children of~$t$ and~$B_i$ is a backbone for~$t_i$ for each~$i\in[2]$.
+Then, each vertex in~$Y_{t_i}$ is safely connected to~$X_t$ in~$H_i$ and therefore also in~$H$.}.